CympleAI/Geno/README.md

   - Data analysis services
   - AI agent framework with self-upgrade capability

+## How to build?
+- Core AI-agents system
+- Communication based on matrix
+- Official messages/tasks based on email
+- News based on RSS
+- Other social and media platform access/bridge
+...

 ## How to run a personal assistant?
 We are building...